 The Schuberth E1 is a new bread of helmet, aimed primarily at ‘adventure’ touring.
 It’s not quite the first helmet to market in this sector, the Caberg Tourmax wins that race, but the Tourmax is budget-mid price helmet.
 The E1 takes things to the next level with its premium feel, well thought out design features, and overall quality.

-Is it perfect?
+Is it the perfect?
 Not quite.
-Three shell sizes would have improved the bulkiness, larger vents for better airflow, and a bigger eye port would be better for goggles.
+Three shell sizes would have helped reduce the bulkiness (and weight), the addition of exhaust vents would provide better airflow, and a bigger eye port would be better for goggles.
 Is it perfect for adventure?
 It’s not far off, and after a few thousand miles of testing, I can definitely recommend this helmet to for touring on/off road, or for day to day use.
+I’d give it a 4.5/5.

 Want one?
 I bought mine from Getgeared for £450.
 Due to the fall in the value of the pound, the price has now risen to £539.